-three cases, the reaction of the frequencies of price changes is consistent with the predictions of the model for the case of a large shock with high inflation, illustrated in figure 4f.
-The shock at the beginning of 2014 is short lived and of a similar magnitude to the $\delta = 0.1$ in the simulated example.
-As suggested by the theory, the data shows a contemporaneous spike of the fraction of outlets raising prices to 0.45.
-The transitory decrease in the fraction of outlets lowering prices seems to be in the data but it is hard to distinguish it from noise.
+Second, the three cost shocks identified in our narrative in 2014, 2016, and 2018 are large in the sense that their size is similar to the size of the price changes in normal times.
+In these three cases, the reaction of the frequencies of price changes is consistent with the predictions of the model for the case of a large shock with high inflation, illustrated in figure 4f.
+The shock at the beginning of 2014 is short-lived and of a magnitude similar to the $\delta = 0.1$ in the simulated example.
+As suggested by the theory, the data shows a contemporaneous spike of the fraction of outlets lowering prices seems to be in the data, but it is hard to distinguish it from noise.
 The second episode corresponds to the sequence of cost shocks that took place in the first half of 2016.

 These shocks also induced an increase in the fraction of outlets raising prices that is less pronounced and more persistent than the one in 2014.
 The frequency of price increases peaks at 0.38 in January 2016 and at 0.35 in May 2016.
 There seems to be a fall in the fraction of outlets lowering prices in the period leading to the devaluation but, again, it is hard to distinguish it from noise in the data.
 Finally, the fraction of outlets raising prices rises throughout 2018 reacts to the cost shocks, with peaks of 0.43 in June and 0.57 in September, coinciding with important jumps in the exchange rate.